How to Identify and Get Rid of Bugs from Indoor Plants (12 Houseplants Pests)

-The key thing is to be on the look out for any pest infestations and to carry out control measures immediately they are noticed.
-If controlled on time, bugs are unlikely to cause any serious damage to indoor plants.
+No matter how much you try to avoid pests, houseplants sometimes get infested by bugs.
+The key thing is to be on the look out for any pest infestations and to carry out control measures immediately you notice them.
+If controlled on time, bugs are unlikely to cause any serious damage to your plants.

-However, if they are left untreated, they can spread very fast and cause serious damage or even loss of the plants.
-Therefore, regularly inspect your indoor plants for signs of pests and take timely control measures.
+However, if left untreated, pests can spread very fast and cause serious damage or even loss of plants.
+Therefore, regularly inspect your plants for signs of pests and take timely control measures.
+Learn herebelow how to identify and control common houseplants insect pests before they cause serious damage to your plants.

 1. Mealybugs